-The ReCenter Swap Shop, located at the Glendale Road Transfer Station, allows individuals and organizations to donate durable, useful homegoods and furnishings for reuse.
+The ReCenter Swap Shop (pdf), located at the Glendale Road Transfer Station, allows individuals and organizations to donate durable, useful homegoods and furnishings for reuse.
 Donated items are available to ReCenter members free of charge.
 Membership is automatic for city transfer station permit holders.
-For those who do not want access to other transfer station services, or those who live outside of Northampton, an annual ReCenter member permit is available for $10.
-Both permits are available online, at city transfer stations, and from the Public Works Department at 125 Locust Street.
+For those who do not want access to other transfer station services, or those who live outside of Northampton, an annual ReCenter member permit is available.
+Note: ReCenter permits will be free for the 2023 season (see above).

-The ReCenter is open Saturday mornings from 8–11:30 AM April 7 through October 27.
+The ReCenter is open seasonally (April to October) on the first and third Saturday mornings of each month from 8:00 a.m. to 11:00 a.m.
 Our zero-waste and zero-cost pledge requires that we accept material selectively.
 Our goal is to avoid trash generation and its financial drain on city resources.
 When high demand items are quickly adopted, or unadopted items are recyclable (e.g. bicycles and books), ReCenter exchanges are cost and waste-free.
 If an item is not recyclable or is not in demand, we can accept the item only if the donor pre-pays the normal disposal fee.
 This allows us to accept more risky items without the City of Northampton being saddled with landfill tonnage costs.
-Here is a list of the items (PDF) that the center can and can not accept.
+Here is a list of the items (pdf) that the center can and cannot accept.

 A small army of volunteers passionate about reuse and waste reduction staff the ReCenter.
-It is managed by the City's ReUse Committee and the Department of Public Works's (DPW) waste reduction coordinator.
+It is managed by Public Works and the ReUse Committee.
 New volunteers are always welcome.
-Contact Susan at 413-587-1059 to learn more about volunteer opportunities.
+Inquiries about volunteer opportunities should be directed to firstname.lastname@example.org or 413-587-1570.

 Important Information for Trained ReCenter Volunteers

-Please add yourself to (or remove yourself) the volunteer schedule via this link.
-If you have difficulty of any kind, please contact Susan.
+Please add yourself to (or remove yourself) from the volunteer schedule via this link.
+If you have difficulty of any kind, please contact email@example.com or 413-587-1570.
 Please note that you do not need to "join" SignUp Genius in order to use this on-line sign up form, but they will ask you to join anyway.
 The benefit of joining is that the website will automatically enter your contact information when you sign up for a shift, saving you typing effort.
-The downside is that you will need to create a password, and will receive periodic solicitations from Sign Up Genius.
+The downside is that you will need to create a password and will receive periodic solicitations from Sign Up Genius.